 - Remove to the stovetop and leave a pot holder over the handle (so you don't grab it barehanded by mistake.
 Ouch!)
 Place the chicken on a cutting board to rest.

 Making the Pan Gravy

-- Pour 1/4 cup chicken broth in the measuring cup and stir the corn starch into it.
+- Pour 1/4 cup chicken broth into the measuring cup and stir the corn starch into it.
 Bring the stock in the skillet up to a boil, then immediately reduce to a simmer.
 Scrape up any bits from the bottom of the skillet.
 Stir up then pour in the corn starch mixture and whisk well.
 It will thicken very quickly.
 Taste and adjust seasoning with salt and pepper, if needed.
-Let it lightly simmer for a few minutes while you carve your chicken, but don’t reduce it much.
+Let it lightly simmer for a few minutes while you carve your chicken, but don't reduce it much.
 Stir in the herbs.

 - Serve your chicken with the delicious silky pan gravy (jus lié) on the side.